emolr/fantasiajs/readme.md

 > a parralax, 3d, depthcontrol plugin to create beautiful imagery

 > NB!
-No production version available, still under development, and no tests done yet
+This whole thing is still under creative development, and no test are written yet.

 ## Getting Started